Manufacturing in Hong Kong: 1842 to 1918

 After the British acquisition of Hong Kong Island in 1842, manufacturing started to develop.
 Most factories were limited to small workshops producing hand-made goods.
 Primitive methods, techniques and facilities were used for production.
 Productivity was low and manufacturing was not as important as the re-exportation, which was most important at the time.

 At the beginning of the colonial era, all factories in the city were owned by the British.
 The British-owned factories were mainly limited to shipbuilding and rattan furniture.
 British industrialists did not consider Hong Kong to be favourable for manufacturing because Hong Kong lacked natural resources, and instead focussed on entrepôt trade and such related industries as shipping and banking.

 Guangdong officials fled to Hong Kong because of the Taiping Rebellion in the 1850s and 60s, bringing in capital and boosting manufacturing.
 Such factories were the first Chinese-owned ones to appear in Hong Kong.
 The first printing company appeared in 1872, followed by many different industries such as sweets, clothing and soap-making.
 By the end of the 19th century, the first mechanised factories emerged, including a match factory and a pulp company.

 Small metal and electronic goods had emerged in the early 20th century.
 With the development of commerce, a few large manufacturing firms appeared.
 Although these firms were few in number, there was large investment into them and most were leaders in their respective industries.
-After the Chinese Revolution, many Chinese firms relocated to Hong Kong to avoid the constant warfare between warlords.
+After the 1911 Revolution, many Chinese firms relocated to Hong Kong to avoid the constant warfare between warlords.
 During the First World War, supplies of daily necessities from Europe were cut off.
 Industries such as towels, cigarettes and biscuits emerged to support the local population, resulting in a rise in the light industries.

 1919 to 1950

 The 1920s and 30s saw the initial rise of the city's manufacturing.
 The textile industry became the backbone of Hong Kong's manufacturing sector.
 Industries such as the firecracker, glass and leather industries also emerged, and there was a shift from hand-made to machine-made products.
 Nevertheless, Hong Kong's manufacturing sector was still behind most industrialised cities as the source of capital was rather narrow and was largely limited to Guangdong entrepreneurs.

 There are several factors leading to the rise of manufacturing in the 1920s and 30s, including a decline in European industries, the tax reduction granted by the Ottawa Agreement of 1932, and the relocation of factories from Mainland China to Hong Kong.
-For example, Cheoy Lee Shipyard, the largest Hong Kong-based shipbuilding company as of 2009, moved from Shanghai to Hong Kong in 1936 because of military conflicts between China and Japan.
+For example, Cheoy Lee Shipyard, the largest Hong Kong–based shipbuilding company as of 2009, moved from Shanghai to Hong Kong in 1936 because of military conflicts between China and Japan.